GiovanniGatti/socratic-llm/README.md

 advanced models like GPT-4o for evaluation, our results show that DPO successfully fine-tunes LLMs for Socratic dialogue, enhancing their educational value.

-This repository contains the source material for the paper "Fine Tuning a Large Language Model for Socratic Interactions" (KKD-2024, AI4EDU Workshop).
+This repository contains the source material for the paper "EULER: Fine Tuning a Large Language Model for Socratic Interactions".

 Finally, this project is just one piece of a broader educational initiative.
 At EURECOM, we are crafting chatbots designed to support students in their learning journeys.
 These chatbots can answer student inquiries by navigating